stuartwilsonb/stuartwilsonb.github.io/_posts/2021-04-15-neiss-exploration.md

 {% highlight ruby %}
 trashcan = neiss.loc[neiss['Product']=='waste containers, trash baskets or refus'] trashcan['Narrative'].head(3)

 ## 13 MO FEMALE FELL AND HIT MOUTH ON A TRASH CAN.
 DX LIP LACERATION

-## 53YM WAS PUSHING THE GARBAGE DOWN IN THE GARBAGE CAN&CUT HAND ON SHARP OBJ >> LAC
+## 53YM WAS PUSHING THE GARBAGE DOWN IN THE GARBAGE CAN&CUT HAND ON
+## SHARP OBJ >> LAC

-## L62 YOM RESIDENT OF LOCAL NURSING HOME, FLIPPED OUT OF WHEELCHAIR;STRUCK HEAD ON TRASH CAN.
+## L62 YOM RESIDENT OF LOCAL NURSING HOME, FLIPPED OUT OF WHEELCHAIR;
+## STRUCK HEAD ON TRASH CAN.
 LACERATION OF HEAD
 {% endhighlight %}

 To find the injuries involving running with scissors, I looked through this `Narrative` column for specific